the-programmers-hangout/website/src/content/site/rules.md

 # General Rules

 Below you will find the rules of the server.
-These are the do's and don'ts of being here.
+These are the dos and don'ts of being here.
 Follow them if you wish to stay, ignorance is not an excuse.

 **1. Do not advertise.**<br />
 This includes other servers, products or services that you stand to benefit from financially, your Youtube channel or the like.